webnativedev/SINUS/README.md

 * With the Given part (use intelliSense) you can spin-up a browser and optionally a System-Under-Test (SUT) in-memory or public (meaning reachable via network outside the test).
   * use public SUT configuration for UI tests, because the web driver spawns outside the unit test in a separate process.
   * consider to use components for mocking / test doubles
-* With the When part (use intelliSense) you can perform an action
+* With the When part (use intelliSense) you can perform the main action and here no action means a prepared test, that can not yet be evaluated properly.
 * With the Then part (use intelliSense) you can perform checks on the action.
   * Consider to install an Assertion Library helping you writing more meaningful assertions.
   * Opinionated: It is not necessary to do so.